 Industrial Innovation and the Smart Grid

-- Written by Danielle Merfeld
+By Danielle Merfeld

 Realization of the smart grid depends on technology development, standards development and policy development.
 Technical innovation is key but will not yield all possible rewards unless standards are harmonized and national policy is consistently geared to produce all the social benefits desired.

 We are in the midst of great change.
 One area where we are experiencing this is in the increased demand for power generation, as a billion people climb out of poverty and join the middle class.
 It is expected that over the next 15 years there will be 4 terawatts added to the 16 TW of global electrical capacity that exists today.
 However, only 4 percent of this additional capacity will be built in the United States.
 Roughly half of the new capacity will be added in China and India, opening the opportunity for leapfrog technology where new ideas are not constrained by existing infrastructure.
 The resilience of our energy systems will also be critical as we expect that more than 12,000 natural disasters to occur around the world within the next 15 years, according to Munich Re.

 The culture within GE is to embrace the fact that the world is changing very fast; though challenges are cropping up every day, so are novel solutions.
 A key focus at the company is the electric power system and, in particular, the three critical areas where innovation is required to realize the smart grid of the future: technology development, standards development and policy development.